 – Daniel P.

-If the check states that the funds are paid to either party, then either of you can deposit the check in your individual bank accounts.
+If the check states that the funds are paid to either party, then either one of the two payees named on the check can deposit the funds into their individual bank accounts.

 If the check states that the funds are paid to you and another party, then the check deposit could become much more of a hassle if you do not have a joint bank account with the other party.